Lucius Artorius Castus: First inscription

 As of 2009, the two stone fragments bearing this inscription have been removed from the wall of the Church of St. Martin for scientific analysis and restoration; they have since been replaced by a copy.
 As of 2012 the large inscription had been cleaned and returned to display in the Chapel of St. Martin in Podstrana, Croatia.
 The smaller inscription is still in storage in the museum.
 The piece bearing the name Castus can still be located.
 The other two pieces sent for cleaning have been lost.
 The whereabouts of the fourth piece remains unknown.

-The second inscription
+Second inscription

 The memorial plaque, which was discovered not far away from the first inscription and was also broken at some point prior to the 19th century, reads: